 VEX IQ

-VEX IQ provides middle school students with additional AI learning challenges using a physical robot.
+VEX IQ (2nd generation) provides middle school students with additional AI learning challenges using a physical robot.
 IQ gives students the opportunity to solve open-ended challenges by collecting and using data from multiple sensors.
 This helps students to develop an understanding of how to choose the right sensors to solve a given problem.

 For more information about VEX IQ, see this page.